Is Tire Shine Bad for Your Tires? Here’s the Truth

 - Apply All Dressed Up using a foam applicator

-- Let dwell 5–10 minutes, then wipe excess
+- Let dwell 5–10 minutes, then wipe off excess

-For extra durability or a darker look, apply a second coat after the first has dried.
+For extra durability or a darker finish, apply a second coat after the first dries.

 Customer Testimonial